The Founder's Guide to

 Overview

 Managed by Acumen Capital Partners, a subsidiary of Acumen, ARAF collaborates with notable partners such as the Green Climate Fund and the Soros Economic Development Fund.
-The fund's mission aligns with the critical role smallholder farmers play in global food production, making it a vital player in the agritech sector.
+The fund's focus on smallholder farmers is critical, as they play a vital role in global food production.
+ARAF's commitment to addressing climate challenges positions it as a key player in the agritech sector.

 Learn More